Goshen Scout Reservation

 Goshen Scout Reservation is a Boy Scout reservation designated for camping, swimming, hiking and other activities.
 Goshen is home to six Boy Scouts of America resident summer camps located near Goshen, Virginia, and is owned and operated by the National Capital Area Council.
 The camps are all built around Lake Merriweather.
 Opened to Scouts in the summer of 1967, today it has six different camps covering over 4000 acre of land.
 Within Goshen there are three Boy Scout camps, two Cub Scout camps, and one high adventure camp.

-In the fall of 2025, the NCAC Board announced that it has approved a $1M investment in Goshen Scout Reservation (to be completed by summer of 2026) and launched a capital campaign feasibility study.

 History

 In 1960, the National Capital Area Council purchased land that bordered the Goshen and Little North Mountain Wildlife Management Area and Little Calfpasture River outside of Goshen, Virginia for $300,000.
 U.S. Steel public relations executive William G. Whyte helped acquire this tract of more than 4000 acre for the Scouts.
 The 425 acre Lake Merriweather was created by damming the Little Calfpasture River in 1966, before it joins with the Calfpasture to become the Maury, with a structure 38 ft high and 1300 ft long.
 Lake Merriweather was named for Marjorie Merriweather Post, an ardent supporter of Scouting in the Washington, DC area.
 The individual camps bear the names of other significant individuals or corporations who supported National Capital Scouting as well.
 Camp Marriott owes its name to the Marriott International hospitality corporation while Camp PMI refers to Parking Management Incorporated (better known as PMI), a large parking company in the DC Metro region.
 In commemoration of the 50th anniversary of the reservation, the council hosted a camporee for youth, alumni, and families on Memorial Day weekend 2017.